 - The existence of a rich – and largely unexplored – archive of Dirac’s papers at Florida State University

 - A cache of letters, dated from 1934 to around 1960, exchanged between Dirac and the woman who was to become his wife.
-In this wonderfully rich correspondence, the usually deeply-private Dirac is remarkably candid about his inability to form warm relationships with other human beings.
+In this wonderfully rich correspondence, the deeply-private Dirac is remarkably candid about his inability to form warm relationships with other human beings.

 - Testimonies of Dirac’s daughters and many of his close friends in old age.
 By the time the biography was complete, many of these witnesses were dead.